step2019/idohazwordz/README.md

 ## Learning Go

-A great way to start is the tutorial at https://tour.golang.org/ ([日本語版もあ る](https://go-tour-jp.appspot.com/)).
+A great way to start is the tutorial at https://tour.golang.org/ ([日本語版もある](https://go-tour-jp.appspot.com/)).
 The "basics" section covers enough to be able to read [simplified.go](https://github.com/step2018/idohazwordz/blob/public/simplified.go).